ijustlovemath/dsdp/docs/DESIGN.md

 ## Distributed Simplex Downlink Protocol (DSDP)

-`dsdp` ("dee ess dee pee") is a platform agnostic downlink protocol designed to allow satellites with simple radio hardware to effectively downlink data via other nearby satellites and their associated groundstations
+`dsdp` is a platform agnostic downlink protocol designed to allow satellites with simple radio hardware to effectively downlink data via other nearby satellites and their associated groundstations

 ## Design goals